watchy-community/micropython_playground/docs/README.md

 python font_to_py.py -x -f Monocraft-no-ligatures.ttf 24 monocraft_24.py -c 0123456789,ADFJMNOSTWabcdeghilnoprtuvy

 # I had to move a couple icons up from the unicode section for this
-python font_to_py.py -x -f weathericons-mod.ttf 36 weather_36.py -c ABDEF
+python font_to_py.py -x -f weathericons-mod.ttf 36 weather_36.py -c ABDEF/

 # A and / are 3 bars, R and . are 2 bars, S and - is 1 bar, T and , is 0 bars
 python font_to_py.py -x -f Battery-Icons.otf 36 battery_36.py -c ARST #/.-,